Tomha/gnome-shell-extension-workspace-switcher/README.md

 switching workspaces.

 ### Immediate Goals
-- Allow switching of the current workspace via a popup menu, or scrolling the panel widget ✔, or if all workspaces are displayed, by clicking the desired workspace. ✔
+- Allow switching of the current workspace via a popup menu ✔, or scrolling the panel widget ✔, or if all workspaces are displayed, by clicking the desired workspace. ✔
 - Give customisation options for border, background, and text of panel widget.